-The significant increase in the portfolio of financial assets was due to the new investment strategy in 2018, applied to the assets of the Guarantee Fund and the Resolution Fund, under which funds are invested in relatively liquid short-term mortgage bonds.
-The portfolio of related financial assets at 31 December 2019 amounted to DKK 9.4 billion.
+The significant increase in the portfolio of financial assets was due to the investment strategy introduced in 2018 for the assets of the Deposit Guarantee Fund and the Resolution Fund, under which funds are invested in relatively liquid short-term mortgage bonds.
+The portfolio of related financial assets at 31 December 2020 amounted to DKK 12.0 billion.
+Furthermore, in the Bank Package I-V activities segment DKK 2.2 billion was invested in treasury bills.
+Similarly, in the Resolution Fund DKK 0.9 billion was invested in treasury bills.
 These funds were previously placed on deposit in Finansiel Stabilitet's account with Danmarks Nationalbank.

-Other than that, financial assets consisted of capital instruments, including sector shares and guarantee certificates and cooperative share certificates acquired as partial consideration for Bank Package I.
+Other than that, financial assets consisted of capital instruments, including sector shares and guarantee certificates and cooperative share certificates received as partial consideration for guarantee commission under Bank Package I.

-The majority of the remaining loans and guarantees are related to the segment Bank Package I-V activities, while a minor portion of loans relate to FS Finans V A/S (formerly Andelskassen J.A.K.
+The majority of the remaining loans and guarantees related to the segment Bank Package I-V activities, while a minor portion of loans related to FS Finans V (formerly Andelskassen J.A.K.
 Slagelse) and FS Finans VI (formerly Københavns Andelskasse), which is wound up under the Resolution Fund.
-DKK 68 million of total loans and guarantees relate to FS Finans V and FS Finans VI.
+DKK 42 million of total loans and guarantees related to FS Finans V and FS Finans VI.

 Other remaining exposures mainly consisted of receivables from estates in bankruptcy and guarantees.
-How fast the remaining loans will be wound up depends largely on external factors such as the progress of, trustees' estate administration and the debt recovery process.
+How fast the remaining loans will be wound up depends largely on external factors such as the progress of trustees' estate administration and the debt recovery process.
 Guarantees will be gradually phased out as they mature.
-Finansiel Stabilitet furthermore has the ongoing task of recovering previously non-performing debts.
-In 2019, this resulted in the recognition of approximately DKK 88 million in recovered amounts previously written off.
+Finansiel Stabilitet furthermore has the ongoing task of recovering previously non-performing debts, which amounted to approximately DKK 11 billion as of 31 December 2020.
+In 2020, this resulted in the recognition of approximately DKK 78 million in recovered amounts previously depreciated or written off.